Wednesday, November 1, 2023

 Even the following passage from Jeremiah strongly supports that the nation of Israel was given a choice (italics added), “He said, ‘Can I not do with you, Israel, as this potter does?’ declares the LORD.
 ‘Like clay in the hand of the potter, so are you in my hand, Israel.
 If at any time I announce that a nation or kingdom is to be uprooted, torn down, and destroyed, and of that nation I warned repents of its evil then I will relent and not inflict on it the disaster I had planned.
 And if at another time I announce that a nation or kingdom is to be built up and planted, and if it does evil in my sight and does not obey me I will reconsider the good I had intended to do for it.’” – Jeremiah 18:6-10

 GOD referred to Israel as His “chosen” people – a group set apart from the other nations; now GOD refers to the Church as His “chosen” people.
 It is His foreknowledge of who is a part of His Church.
 The Truth of the relationship a Believer has with GOD is the inheritance of salvation and abiding with GOD for all eternity; there is nothing and no one else which makes life worthy.
 There is nothing a person can do to earn eternal salvation.
 GOD revealed and continues to reveal His invitation; a person’s response to His invitation is not to believe or to believe that Jesus is the Messiah, the Son of the living GOD.
 And in that belief, the Believer will follow Him.
 It is only by the body and blood of Jesus that pays the price for our sin.
 Simple.
 Jesus the Christ paid for our sins.
 John 14:6 indicates that the only way to the Father GOD is Jesus.
 Colossians 1:19-20 states that Jesus “made peace with GOD for us by the blood of Jesus.”
 Romans 5:6-9 says Christ died for us to justify us by his blood.
 GOD is all-knowing and the amazing thing is, He desires to be with his creation who rejected Him.
-Therefore, “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that GOD raised him from the dead, you will be saved.”
-Romans 10:9.
+Therefore, “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that GOD raised him from the dead, you will be saved.
+For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.”
+Romans 10:9-10.
 “For GOD so loved the world that He gave His only begotten Son, that whoever believes in Him will not perish but have everlasting life.”
 John 3:16.

 No comments: